-The fresh water system consists of potable water storage, distribution lines and a distribution pump.
-The pump is equipped with an automatic pressure switch and is accessed by removing the storage unit under the grill.
-The pump is located on the hullside just inside the opening.
+The fresh water system consists of a potable water tank, distribution lines and a distribution pump.
+The pump is equipped with an automatic pressure switch and is on the starboard hull side adjacent to the water manifold.
+It can be accessed through the starboard entertainment center.
 An in-line strainer located near the pump protects the system from debris.
-The tank is filled through a labeled deck fill located under the starboard side gunnel.
+The tank is filled through a labeled deck fill located on the starboard side of the cockpit above the deck step.